 In the days that followed, I saw tree lots springing up all around town.
 Many had signs reading, “Local,” which I thought was pretty funny because what else would they be?
 Oregon is the biggest grower of Christmas trees in the US, with 42,000 acres producing five to seven million trees per year.
 Clackamas county, which grows the most in the state, is right next to Portland.
 So, local?
 Yeah.
 But, sustainable?
 Nope.

-Chemically speaking, conventional farming is a dirty business, and when the crop isn’t food, it’s often worse.
+Chemically speaking, conventional farming is a dirty business, and when the crop isn’t food, it’s even worse.
 With Christmas tree farming, synthetic chemical use is virtually ubiquitous, with organic trees making up just 1% of the market.
 Aesthetics are obviously of paramount importance with this product, and a sleigh-load of toxic substances are used to kill pests, strike down diseases and accentuate their color.
 Six to ten years of this damaging activity goes into making a decoration that is displayed for a few weeks and then usually sent to the landfill.

 Over 90% of Oregon trees are exported to other states and different countries, with Mexico importing nearly a quarter of all the Douglas-firs that are cut.
 Since other nations (and the state of Hawaii) have strict rules forbidding the importation of pests, chemical treatment of these trees is compulsory.

 It’s easy to say (or read), “Christmas tree farms use toxic chemicals,” and then move right along without anything sinking in.
-Therefore, I am presenting a list of pesticides that are routinely used in Christmas tree cultivation, along with some of their known effects on animals and humans.
+So I am presenting a list of pesticides that are routinely used in Christmas tree cultivation, along with some of their known effects on animals and humans.
 I want to convey a sense of just how dangerous the business is to the environment and to the people who work in it.

 There are a few types of substances in the list.
 “Organophosphate” insecticides work the same way as chemical warfare nerve agents such as sarin.
 Humans exposed to organophosphates through inhalation, ingestion or skin contact just once can experience a wide range of symptoms including nausea, dizziness, confusion, weakness, headaches, tightness in the chest, coughing, blurred vision, nonreactive pinpoint pupils, salivation, sweating, vomiting, diarrhea, abdominal cramps and slurred speech.
 In extreme cases, poisoning results in respiratory paralysis and death.
 Repeated exposure can lead to long-term problems with memory and concentration, depression and moodiness, speech and reflexes, and nightmares and insomnia.